 Limited to 40 students.
-Spring semester.
-Professor Douglas.2015-16: Offered in Spring 2016
+Spring Semester.
+Professor Douglas.2017-18: Not offered

-(Offered as LJST 105 and BLST 147 [US].)
-Understandings of and conflicts about place are of central significance to the experience and history of race and race relations in America.
+(Offered as LJST 105 and BLST 147 [US]) Understandings of and conflicts about place are of central significance to the experience and history of race and race relations in America.
 The shaping and reshaping of places is an important ingredient in the constitution and revision of racial identities: think of “the ghetto,” Chinatown, or “Indian Country.”
 Law, in its various manifestations, has been intimately involved in the processes which have shaped geographies of race from the colonial period to the present day: legally mandated racial segregation was intended to impose and maintain both spatial and social distance between members of different races.

 The objective of this course is to explore the complex intersections of race, place, and law.
 Our aim is to gain some understanding of geographies of race “on-the-ground” in real places, and of the role of legal practices--especially legal argument--in efforts to challenge and reinforce these racial geographies.
 We will ask, for example, how claims about responsibility, community, rationality, equality, justice, and democracy have been used to justify or resist both racial segregation and integration, access and expulsion.
 In short, we will ask how moral argument and legal discourse have contributed to the formation of the geographies of race that we all inhabit.
 Much of our attention will be given to a legal-geographic exploration of African-American experiences.
 But we will also look at how race, place and the law have shaped the distinctive experiences of Native Americans, Hispanic Americans, and Asian Americans.

 Limited to 40 students.
-Fall semester.
-Senior Lecturer Delaney.2015-16: Not offered
+Omitted 2018-19.
+Senior Lecturer Delaney.2017-18: Offered in Spring 2018

 This course provides an introduction to the primary texts and central problems of modern legal theory.
 Through close study of the field’s founding and pivotal works, we will weigh and consider various ways to think about questions that every study, practice, and institution of law eventually encounters.
 These questions concern law’s very nature or essence; its relations to knowledge, morality, religion, and the passions; the status of its language and interpretations; its relation to force and the threat of force; and its place and function in the preservation and transformation of political, social and economic order.

 Limited to 40 students.
 Spring semester.
-Professor Sitze.2015-16: Offered in Fall 2015
+Professor Sitze.2017-18: Offered in Spring 2018

 This course examines the ways in which historical thinking and imagining operate in the domain of law.
 History and law are homologous and tightly linked.
 Law in various guises uses history as its backbone, as a lens through which to view and adjudicate tangled moral problems, and as a means of proof in rendering judgment.
 Questions of history and precedent are integral to an understanding of the way language and rhetoric operate in the very creation of legal doctrine.
 Moreover, law’s use of history also has a history of its own, and our present understanding of the relationship between the two is a product of Enlightenment thinking.
 Conceiving of history as one kind of “narrative of the real,” in this course we will explore the premises that underlie history’s centrality to law as we inquire after the histories that law demands, creates, and excludes, as well as the ways in which law understands and uses history to seek finality, and to legitimize its authority.

 Limited to 40 students.
-Fall semester.
-Professor Umphrey2015-16: Offered in Spring 2016
+Spring semester.
+Professor Umphrey.2017-18: Offered in Spring 2018

 In our world, commitment to "equality" in one sense/form or another is nearly uncontested.
 At the same time, the form that it should take, its normative ground, scope, limits and conditions, the ways in which it may be realized, and much else are deeply contested.
 It is also the case that the world in which we live is characterized by profound, enduring and intensifying inequalities and numerous exceptions to the principle.
 These may be justified with reference to various countervailing commitments that are accorded ethical or practical priority (desert, liberty, efficiency, political stability, ecological integrity, pluralism, etc.).
 This suggests that while for many "equality" may be normatively compelling, its realization may be subordinated to any number of interests and desires; or, to put it bluntly, there may be such a condition as too much equality or not enough inequality, privilege and "disadvantage."
 This course treats these themes as they have arisen in distinctively legal contexts, projects and arguments.
 It will engage a range of debates within political philosophy and legal theory as to the appropriate limits of equality.
 While many forms and expressions of inequality have fallen into relative disfavor, some seem virtually immune to significant amelioration.
 Among these are those associated with social-economic class.
 Following general investigations of egalitarianism and anti-egalitarianism in social thought and legal history, we will devote closer attention to the legal dimensions of class inequality in contexts such as labor law, welfare and poverty law, education and criminal justice.
 We will conclude with an examination of the limits of legal egalitarianism vis-à-vis international class-based inequalities under conditions of globalization and cosmopolitan humanitarianism.

 Limited to 40 students.
-Omitted 2016-17.
-Senior Lecturer Delaney.2015-16: Offered in Spring 2016
+Omitted 2018-19.
+Senior Lecturer Delaney.2017-18: Offered in Fall 2017